Gabriel Olds

+Early life

+Olds was born in New York City, New York on March 24, 1972.
+He is the son of poet Sharon Olds (née Cobb), winner of the 2013 Pulitzer Prize for Poetry.
+Olds began acting at age 15 at The Public Theater in New York, in a performance of Measure for Measure in 1987.

 Career

 Acting career

-Olds was born in New York City, New York on March 24, 1972.

-Olds began acting at age 15 at The Public Theater in New York, in a performance of Measure for Measure in 1987.
-Soon after, he was cast in 14 Going on 30 (ABC, 1988), a two-part Disney Sunday Movie with an age-shifting plot, similar to Big.
+Olds was cast in14 Going on 30 (ABC, 1988), a two-part Disney Sunday Movie with an age-shifting plot, similar to Big.
 In 1992, Olds was hired by Dick Wolf for an episode of Law & Order called "Pride and Joy", in which Olds played a high school student who murders his own father.

 In 1993, Olds made his Broadway debut with the drama Any Given Day, a prequel to the Pulitzer Prize-winning The Subject Was Roses.
 Olds took time off from Yale University to perform in the show.
 Soon after, Olds was cast in the Penny Marshall-produced film Calendar Girl.
 Back at Yale, Olds starred in and directed the Shakespearean drama Richard II, to positive notices.
 More work followed, with a supporting role in John Frankenheimer's Civil War prison camp miniseries Andersonville (TNT), and work on Party of Five (Fox), Sisters (NBC), and a well-reviewed appearance in Charmed.

 Olds then went back to Broadway, co-starring in Arthur Miller's A View from the Bridge at the Roundabout Theater, which won the Tony Award for Best Revival of a Play.
 Olds was well received as Rodolpho, an illegal immigrant who stays with Eddie Carbone (Anthony LaPaglia) and falls in love with Catherine (Brittany Murphy).

 Olds also took a supporting role opposite Billy Crudup in the Steve Prefontaine biopic Without Limits.
 In 2000, Law & Order producer Dick Wolf, who had worked with Olds before, offered him the lead role in The WB's political drama, D.C.
 The actor was hired to play Mason Scott, a privileged idealist with a pragmatic roommate (Mark-Paul Gosselaar) and a flaky twin sister (Jacinda Barrett).